 The qualities I have found most admirable about Jon are; his discipline in what is undoubtedly one of the most difficult art-forms…writing; his business savvy and persistence, which keeps him on top of the details; and his wonderful quality of collecting a truly gracious group of friends.
 All of these have and will carry him far in life.

-We all know his screenplay and manuscript for The Boss Always Sits In The Back are great, but after completing the screenplays for The Delivery Man and Rubdown, it was apparent Jon couldn't be tied down to just one genre.
-I've just finished reading his romantic comedy, Mad Avenue, and loved it!
+We all know his screenplay and manuscript for The Boss Always Sits In The Back are great, but after completing the screenplays for The Delivery Man and Rubdown, it was apparent Jon couldn’t be tied down to just one genre.
+I’ve just finished reading his romantic comedy, As Long As I Have Lips, and loved it!
 Now that is talent!

-President and founding member of The SoCal Film Group, and co-writer of Plant Life, which is currently in development at Scheherazade Films.
+President and founding member of The SoCal Film Group, and co-writer of Deadfellas.

 Jon struck me as very smart and highly skilled as a writer, but what truly amazed me was his recall.
 I can barely call to mind what I had for lunch yesterday, but Jon can easily reminisce about what he had for lunch 30 years ago yesterday, along with what he was wearing, who ate lunch with him, and whether he got romantic with her afterward.
 It’s astonishing, and a little daunting.
 If I make a fool of myself around him (something I’m prone to do), I know he’ll store that episode verbatim in his mind, and one day he’ll tell the amusing anecdote to Jay or Dave and a live studio audience.

 When he moved out to La-La-Land, he seemed a bit naive about the industry and the absurd twists of logic and customs that make it different from nearly every industry in the world (with the possible exception of politics and/or pimping).
 Though I bet that’s the last time you’ll ever hear Jon referred to as ‘naive.’